-If the deceased family member was sole owner of the account, contact the issuer and have the account canceled as soon as possible.
+If the deceased family member was the sole owner of the account, contact the issuer and have the account canceled as soon as possible.
 All credit card accounts should be closed immediately after the primary cardholder dies.
 Act quickly to avoid interest and finance charges.

-Identity thieves troll the obituaries and online records to learn about recent deaths, so they can steal from accounts or create new ones.
+Identity thieves troll the obituaries and online records to learn about recent deaths so they can steal from accounts or create new ones.
 Banks may send out late notices and add extra fees when the next payment is missed.

 Call the credit card issuer and ask for the department for deceased accounts, or locate it on the issuer’s website.
 Ask that the account be closed and where you should send documentation.

-“Ask the credit card issuer if there are any recurring charges on the card, and request those recurring charges be canceled,” says Lesavich.
+“Ask the credit card issuer if there are any recurring charges on the card, and request that those recurring charges be canceled,” says Lesavich.
 If interest or finance charges have been applied to the account, ask that those charges be waived because of the death.